 20 years later, the couple cannot imagine their lives without their son.
 They credit him for changing their world view.

-Danny Stewart was rushing to meet his partner, Pete Mercurio, for dinner when something unusual on the floor of a New York City subway station caught his eye.
+Danny Stewart was on his way to meet his partner, Pete Mercurio, for dinner when something unusual caught his eye on the floor of a New York City subway station.
 It was around 8 p.m. on August 28, 2000, when he noticed something that looked like a baby doll tucked up against the wall.
 Stewart wondered why a child would leave a doll on the ground.
 As he continued up the stairs to the exit, "I glanced back one more time, and that's when I noticed his legs moved," he told BBC.
 The 34-year-old quickly ran back down the stairs and realized that what he thought to be a doll was in fact a baby boy, wrapped in a dark sweatshirt, with his tiny legs sticking out.

 "He didn't have any clothes on, he was just wrapped up in this sweatshirt.
 His umbilical cord was still partially intact, so I could tell he was a newborn.
 I was thinking maybe a day or so old," Stewart recalled.
 He revealed that although the infant was very quiet, he was also alert with big, wide eyes.
 "He did look up and I stroked his head and then he whimpered a little bit.
 It seemed really unreal, the whole situation, and at that point, I was trying to alert people to what was happening, but I couldn't get anybody's attention."